SolaceDev/solace-dev-codelabs/markdown/spring-cloud-stream-basics/spring-cloud-stream-basics.md

 ✅ You should see a new project named "springone" in your IDE!

+Negative
+: Note: You might need to add imports, this is done by clicking `ctrl + shift + 0` and then choose java.util.function.Function

 If you look at the `pom.xml` file you'll see a few important things:
 * This is a Spring Boot project which has a parent of `spring-boot-starter-parent`
 * The java version you chose is included